dmx-systems/dmx-documentation/docs/installation.rst

 ************************************

 For APT-based Linux distributions (like Debian/Ubuntu) we provide an APT repository.
-It is mainly intended for installing DMX on a server machine, but can obviously be used on private Debian/Ubuntu machines as well.
+It is mainly intended for setting up a *networked* DMX installation on a server machine, but can be used for setting up a *local* DMX installation on a private machine as well (see :ref:`installation-types`).
 The package has a built-in dependency to ``default-jre``.

 Here is how to download and execute our install script.